Sunday Star-Times: History

 Jonathan Milne was editor of the Sunday Star Times from 2014 to June 2019.

 The paper has a focus on providing an entertaining Sunday read with a mixture of news, features and celebrity gossip.

 Regular contributors for the Sunday Star-Times include Rosemary McLeod, Michael Laws, and Finlay MacDonald.
 Steve Braunias was a regular columnist for the Sunday magazine part of the newspaper, but was sacked in early 2011 for exchanging abusive emails with a Gisborne police prosecutor named Claire Stewart.
-On 21 October 2018, the paper changed format from broadsheet to tabloid, following Stuff's conversion of their 9 daily papers in April that year.
+On 21 October 2018, the paper changed format from broadsheet to tabloid, following Stuff's conversion of its nine daily newspapers in April that year.

 Māori Party claims

 In 2004 the paper published a front-page story claiming that the New Zealand Security Intelligence Service was spying on members of the newly formed Māori Party.
 The article was co-authored by Nicky Hager.
 A government inquiry led by the Inspector-General of Intelligence and Security later rejected these claims in April 2005, and the paper had to publish a front page apology to its readers when a government investigation found the claims to be unsubstantiated.